How would Google Answer Vague Questions in Queries?

 A decision would also be made on whether to respond to the query, with one or more answers from the candidate topic-answer pairs, based on the scores for each.

-Topic-Answer Scores
+Topic-Answer Scores for Vague Questions

 The patent tells us about some optional features as well.

-Note: This article has completely changed the way I view the way Google answers questions.